 Have you ever had Puppy Chow?
 No, not some truth or dare game of “go eat the dog food”, the dessert!
-Maybe you just aren’t familiar with the name.
-Puppy chow is also known as Muddy Buddies, Monkey Munch or even Reindeer Chow.
+This Christmas Puppy Chow is a great way to make it festive.

 Well, I don’t call it Savory Experiments for nothing.
 I like to try new things.
 I get something stuck in my head and then I figure it out in the kitchen.

 For a while I’ve toyed with the idea of making colored puppy chow mix.
 For whatever reason, in my head, it was as easy as putting a few drops of gel food coloring in with the powdered sugar and done-zo, colored puppy chow.

 Not so much.
 Turns out that just makes a globby mess.
 Like, I seriously yucky mess.

 Lucky for me, I hadn’t wasted the whole batch seeing I intended on making green, red and white puppy chow.
 Clearly looking at the photos, that also changed….

 This was a LONG day of making ONE batch of puppy chow.
 Yours shouldn’t take that long.
 I’ve ironed all the kinks for you.
 You’re welcome.

 I figured coloring powdered sugar would be as easy as coloring granulated sugar.

 Nope, turns out you need powdered food coloring or coloring dust and although I have many random items in my baking cabinet, red and green powdered food coloring were not among them.